PowerShell/SecretManagement/Docs/DesignDoc.md

     # return [TestStore]::TestVault()
     return $true
 }

+function Unregister-SecretVault
+{
+    [CmdletBinding()]
+    param (
+        [string] $VaultName,
+        [hashtable] $AdditionalParameters
+    )

+    # Perform optional work to extension vault before it is unregistered
+}
 ```

 This module script implements the five functions, as cmdlets, required by SecretManagement.
+It also implements an optional function that is called during vault extension un-registration.

 The Set-Secret, Remove-Secret, Test-SecretVault cmdlets write a boolean to the pipeline on return, indicating success.